Toys-to-life: Sick Bricks (2015–2020)

 A game by Spin Master with Lego-compatible figurines and builds.
 When players used their smartphones or tablets to scan their physical figurines, a digital representation of these figurines appeared in the game.
 The game took place in a small town called Sick City, which was under fire by a villain named Omega Overlord.
 Various heroes fought against him, and his goons would combine with each other to fight them off.
 There were various multi-packs and special blind bags containing the toys.
 While the game itself was free, the additional figures would cost money.
 There were only three waves of figures, all of which were released in 2015.
 Following the third wave's release, no additional information about the series was released, so it was assumed to be discontinued.
 The line was based on a 2015 cartoon series of the same.

 Lego Dimensions (2015–2017)

-Lego Dimensions (2015) was a toys-to-life game that used physical Lego figures, featuring characters from various Warner Brothers and Lego franchises and other third-party intellectual properties such as Back to the Future and Sonic the Hedgehog.
-Players must physically assemble some figurines by unlocking the levels in-game, which showed them the building instructions on-screen.
-Almost all of the figurines, and the base portal, have to be built by the player.
-No sequels were released, with the base game supporting all available figures.
+Lego Dimensions (2015) was a toys-to-life game developed by Traveller's Tales that used physical Lego figures, featuring characters from various Warner Brothers and Lego franchises, as well as other third-party intellectual properties such as Back to the Future, The Simpsons, and many more.
+Some franchises, such as Adventure Time and Sonic the Hedgehog, had never seen releases in Lego format prior.
+The game involves a heavier emphasis on the physicality of the genre, with characters having vehicles that could be rebuilt into new forms, as well as mechanics that involved moving characters on the Toy Pad.
+No sequels were released, with new content being added through a series of "Year 2" updates.
 On October 23, 2017, Warner Bros. officially announced that they would not be developing further content for Lego Dimensions.